-Once purchased, you will receive by postal mail a delightful and carefully designed bound score.
+Once purchased, you will receive an email with several delightful and carefully designed scores and files in pdf:

 This is the list: